Ealab-collab/reactive-json-docs/public/rjbuild/docs/advanced-concepts/data-processors.md

 - `data`: Raw response data

 ### dataToProcess
 The data currently being processed.
-This may have been modified by previous Data Processors in the chain.
+This may have been modified by previous Data processors in the chain.

 ### originalDataToProcess
 The original data before any processing, useful for comparison or logging.

 ## Plugin Registration

-Data Processors are registered through the plugin system:
+Data processors are registered through the plugin system:

 ```javascript
 import { mergeComponentCollections } from "@ea-lab/reactive-json";